wmegchel/starrseq2020/README.md

 # Instructions
 * Clone the GitHub repository to your local machine
-* Rename the "RProfile" file to ".RProfile".
+* Rename the "Rprofile" file to ".Rprofile".
 Make sure all R-packages listed in this file are installed.
-* Open the STARRseq.Rproject file in R-studio and run the code for each of the figure panels.
+* Open the "STARRseq.Rproj" file in R-studio and run the code for each of the figure panels.

 # License
 This code is licensed under the Apache v2.0 open source license.